 If there is one thing that’s central to Platform Thinking, it’s this.
-Large platforms look clunky, you don’t know where to start.
-Start with the unit that is being produced or consumed – I like to call this the Seed – build out from there.
+Large platforms look clunky; you don’t know where to start.
+Start with the unit that is being produced or consumed – I like to call this the Core Value Unit – build out from there.
 More on this in one of my subsequent posts.

 Great!
 So we started with the unit.
 What’s next?

 In the case of Pipes, one moves from the unit to the process that adds value to the unit all through.